The double hull VLCC 'Limburg', b.

 operations.

-A careful inspection of the 'Limburg' before repairs
+A careful inspection of the 'M/T Limburg' before

-accident.
-Latest news (13 October 2002) is that the initial
+of the accident.
+Latest news (13 October 2002) is that the

-probably destroying the attackers.
-Very strange indeed.
+outboard probably destroying the attackers.
+Very strange

-shell and a fracture in the inner shell.
+the outer shell and a fracture in the inner shell.

 Water then flowed into the empty side ballast tank and